 This course is designed to teach students about the computer game industry from three main areas of focus; design, programming, and business.
 The students will gain entry level competency in the skills needed for employment in the computer game industry.
 Instruction will be provided through programming art, and design of popular computer games.
 Course competency is defined as having the ability to describe the computer game development cycle and building simple computer games.

-CSU/UC: "g" - Pending approval
+CSU/UC: Pending "g" Schools: CHS, MVHS

 Health